 Excuse #3: “I Never Reach My Fitness Goals, So What’s the Point?”

 Goals need to be obtainable, precise and time-bound, Justin explains.
-“Don’t do something ridiculous, like, ‘I want to lose 50 pounds by next week.’”
+“Don’t aim for something ridiculous, like, ‘I want to lose 50 pounds by next week.’”

 One of Justin’s favorite ways to stay accountable is to exercise with a buddy, or take classes.

-“If you know you’re not motivated, look up and see if there’s a class at the time you’re going to be there [the gym] and take the class.
+“If you know you’re not motivated, look up and see if there’s a class at the time you’re going to be [at the gym] and take the class.
 Let somebody else plan your workout.”

 Excuse #4: “I Don’t Know What I’m Doing.”

-If people are new to exercise, Justin recommends starting with low-intensity cardiovascular activities like the elliptical, biking or swimming, and then, after a few weeks, adding in strength training.
+If people are new to exercise, Justin recommends starting with low-intensity cardiovascular activities, like working out on the elliptical, biking or swimming, and then, after a few weeks, adding in strength training.

-“If they haven’t work out in years, to start lifting weights can be really hard on their body, especially if their body isn’t ready for it,” he points out.
+“If they haven’t worked out in years, to start lifting weights can be really hard on their body, especially if their body isn’t ready for it,” he points out.

 Justin also stresses that beginners should see a professional to avoid injuries while using strength training equipment.
 “I know sometimes a budget doesn’t work to have a personal trainer, but … I usually advise to at least consult with someone before you lift.
 It doesn’t have to be a weekly thing, but see a fitness professional with a degree and a proper certification, to at least get you started.”

 When it comes to exercise nutrition, pre- and post-workout meals differ slightly.
 Before exercising, Justin says to go for complex carbohydrates that are not harsh on your stomach.
 This includes foods like oatmeal or a banana.
-After exercising, he suggets a meal with both carbohydrates and protein.
+After exercising, he suggests eating a meal that includes both carbohydrates and protein.
 "It could even be a light salad with chicken," he says.
 "It's important to get that protein in right post [after] your workout, to rebuild."